mcrco/obsidian/Multivariable Calculus/Chapter 15/Flux Integral.md

-On a particle moving counterclockwise around the closed path I on particle moving counterclockwise around the closed path f $\vec{F}$ is a vector field containing surface S, then $\vec{F}$ describes the velocity of the flow or fluid at any point across the surface.
+For a particle moving counterclockwise around the closed path f $\vec{F}$ is a vector field containing surface S, then $\vec{F}$ describes the velocity of the flow or fluid at any point across the surface.

 The volume of fluid (amount of flow) crossing the surface S per unit of time is called flux of F across S.